-In accordance with rules adopted by the Securities and Exchange Commission pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we provide the following disclosure regarding executive compensation for our principal executive officer ("PEO") and non-PEO named executive officers ("Non-PEO NEOs") and Company performance for the fiscal years listed below.
+In accordance with rules adopted by the Securities and Exchange Commission pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we provide the following disclosure regarding executive compensation for our principal executive officers ("PEOs") and Non-PEO NEOs and Company performance for the fiscal years listed below.
 The Compensation Committee did not consider the pay versus performance disclosure below in making its pay decisions for any of the years shown.